Hero background image default

 Can I get certified as a coach through this program?

 This program meets all the educational requirements for the credential of Associate Certified Coach through the International Coaching Federation (ICF), the most widely-recognized provider of coaching credentials.
-The ICF has recognized TCI@CTS as an Approved Coach Specific Training Hours (ACSTH) program.
-Additional coaching hours and completion of Mentor Coaching are required before applying for ACC status.
+The ICF has recognized Loaves and Fishes as an accredited provider for Approved Coach Specific Training Hours (ACSTH) education and their Level 1 approval is pending.
+Completion of bothPart I and Part II – 60 hours – is required to submit for an ACC credential.

 Have further questions?

-About the program or credentialing: contact Coaching Coordinator Laurie J. Ferguson at LaurieJFerguson@gmail.com or Director of Lifelong Learning, Sarah Erickson at ericksons@ctsnet.edu.
+About the program or credentialing: contact Laurie J. Ferguson at LaurieJFerguson@gmail.com or Director of Lifelong Learning, Sarah Erickson at ericksons@ctsnet.edu.

 For more information about registration, contact LifelongLearning@ctsnet.edu.